Iaotle/IND-Appointment-Checker/README.md

 This script allows you to query the IND API and find the earliest appointment possible.
 It will check every 5 seconds, which will usually guarantee you an appointment the very next day if someone cancels.

+If the script finds an appointment before your desired appointment date, it will beep.

 (Keep in mind this only checks for available appointments, you have to book it yourself)

 ---